njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 #### Stationarity Characteristics

-All six series — the cumulative rolling COVID series and the five equity index levels — are non-stationary in levels during this period.
-The cumulative COVID series follows a monotonically increasing trajectory with a major structural break at the onset of exponential U.S. case growth in mid-March 2020, detected by the Zivot-Andrews and Bai-Perron tests.
-The equity indices exhibit a sharp downward break in late February / early March followed by a recovery trend — a non-standard V-shaped non-stationary pattern that complicates standard ADF and KPSS testing.
+All six time series — the rolling, cumulative COVID cases and deaths and the five equity indices — are non-stationary.
+The rolling, cumulative COVID time series follows a monotonically increasing trajectory with a major structural break at the onset of exponential U.S. case growth in mid-March 2020, detected by the Zivot-Andrews and Bai-Perron tests.
+The equity indices exhibit a sharp downward break in late February and early March followed by a recovery trend, a non-standard V-shaped non-stationary pattern that complicates standard ADF and KPSS testing.
 The `mathx.crct_stnry_df()` stationarity correction pipeline addresses these diagnostics before all downstream causal testing.

 #### Key Analytical Findings